xreedev/Automated-Certificate-Generator/README.md

 gh repo clone xreedev/Automated-Certificate-Generator
 ```

-2. Place your certificate template as `template.docx` in the project directory with NAME ,CLASS.
+2. Place your certificate template as `template.docx` in the project directory with NAME ,CLASS and EVENT to be substituted.

 3. Place your CSV file with the data (containing columns Name, Class, Semester, Event) in the directory `student_data`.